appbaseio/pipelines-template/.scripts/README.md

 > NOTE: The `path to the pipeline file` should be a valid path and can be either `yaml` or `json`.
 Moreover, the `scriptRef` dependencies will be searched for in the same directory that the pipeline file is present in.

+### Util Script

+There is also a shell script provided that automatically generates one-click pipeline configurations for all the pipelines present in this repo.
+This script is also used by the GitHub action to generate these files automatically.

+> If a new pipeline template is added, it's name should be added in this script located [here](./generate-oneclick.sh).

 ## Test Script

 It is important to test the pipelines before they are allowed to be used by the users.
 A `validate` script takes care of validating the pipeline given that some sane `response` expectations are specified in to the script.